CloakProject/CloakCoin/doc/build-qt-linux-apt.md

 * here, check where it is installed.
 If it's not _/usr/local/BerkeleyDB.4.8/lib_, adapt the next command
 * add that path to your libs: `echo "/usr/local/BerkeleyDB.4.8/lib" | sudo tee -a /etc/ld.so.conf.d/BerkeleyDB.4.8.conf`
 * update your system to use those libs: `sudo ldconfig`
+* last, you will need to uncomment the line that reads `BDB_INCLUDE_PATH = /usr/local/BerkeleyDB.4.8/include` in the `cloakcoin-qt.pro` file

 ## Installing the dependencies